-As a boy in rural Saratoga, Wyoming I grew up with music, hunting, literature, 4-H, snowplows, sports, and one of the best hot springs in the world.
-All around town is a famous picture of my great-grandfather Charles Merritt Wilcox’s stagecoach, pulled by six white horses.
-My grandparents had a movie theater, but I experienced my first live theatre production when I went to college – on a tuba scholarship!
+As a boy in rural Saratoga, Wyoming Chuck grew up with music, hunting, literature, 4-H, snowplows, sports, and one of the best hot springs in the world.
+All around town is a famous picture of his great-grandfather Charles Merritt Wilcox’s stagecoach, pulled by six white horses.
+Chuck’s grandparents had a movie theater, but he experienced his first live theatre production when he went to college—on a tuba scholarship!

-My interests in Shakespeare’s London, Theater, and Plays began while I was in undergraduate school at the University of Wyoming.
-I appeared in Macbeth and As You Like It for UW and as Hamlet for the First Person Coffee House, with The Poor Yoric Players.
-I also performed major roles in Little Foxes and Long Day’s Journey Into Night
+Chuck’s interests in Shakespeare’s London, Theater, and Plays began while he was in undergraduate school at the University of Wyoming.
+He appeared in Macbeth and As You Like It for UW and as Hamlet for the First Person Coffee House, with The Poor Yoric Players.
+He also performed major roles in Little Foxes and Long Day’s Journey Into Night.

-I earned a degree in speech, acquiring a broad background in that discipline with forays into debate, classical rhetoric, the oral interpretation of literature, history, and theatre.
-That breadth of focus introduced me to skills I have used in a variety of intellectual and practical ways since.
+Chuck earned a degree in speech, acquiring a broad background in that discipline with forays into debate, classical rhetoric, the oral interpretation of literature, history, and theatre.
+That breadth of focus introduced him to skills he used in a variety of intellectual and practical ways throughout his life.

 Colorado Shakespeare Festival

-In 1971 I had the good fortune to begin a connection with The Colorado Shakespeare Festival (CSF) and The University of Colorado at Boulder (C.U.).
-This happy association has continued to today.
-I earned a Master’s Degree at CU (Thesis: Firearms for the Theatre).
-I continued as an actor, director, and fight choreographer for the Colorado Shakespeare Festival throughout most of my stage acting career.
+In 1971 Chuck had the good fortune to begin a connection with The Colorado Shakespeare Festival (CSF) and The University of Colorado at Boulder (C.U.).
+This happy association continued.
+He earned a Master’s Degree at CU (Thesis: Firearms for the Theatre).
+Chuck then continued as an actor, director, and fight choreographer for the Colorado Shakespeare Festival throughout most of his stage acting career.

 Impersonation of Will Shakespeare

-I experienced a brain stem stroke in 1983, which left me with physical weakness on my right side.
-When I realized, however, this ‘speed-bump’ made the theater more interesting for me, I found new and worthy ways to pursue my vocation.
+Chuck experienced a brain stem stroke in 1983, which left him with physical weakness on his right side.
+When he realized, however, this ‘speed-bump’ made the theater more interesting for him, he found new and worthy ways to pursue his vocation.
 One of those ways was an impersonation of William Shakespeare.
-I have performed as Will Shakespeare for almost forty years.
+He performed as Will Shakespeare for almost forty years.
 With C.U.
 Will has been on the green before CSF plays, talking with playgoers having picnics.
-After C.U. closed the Colorado Caravan experience, I continued to support the educational wing of the CSF, e.g. in Will Power.
+After C.U. closed the Colorado Caravan experience, he continued to support the educational wing of the CSF, e.g. in Will Power.

-Privately I was already owner, director and actor for the Overland Stage Company, (OSC) which replicated the Colorado Caravan experience and also toured to Wyoming.
-While alternately working with CSF during the summer months, and taking OSC on tour for the rest of the year, I acted, directed, and wrote (often with Lola, my wife) some 35 plays for children and adults.
+Privately he was already owner, director and actor for the Overland Stage Company, (OSC) which replicated the Colorado Caravan experience and also toured to Wyoming.
+While alternately working with CSF during the summer months, and taking OSC on tour for the rest of the year, he acted, directed, and wrote (often with Lola, his wife) some 35 plays for children and adults.

-Throughout these years, I developed a set of impersonations that reflect my varied interests.
-My experiences growing up in rural America, being a martial artist and a black powder arms enthusiast also contributed special knowledge to many of my impersonations and interests.
+Throughout those years, he developed a set of impersonations that reflect his varied interests.
+Chuck’s experiences growing up in rural America, being a martial artist and a black powder arms enthusiast also contributed special knowledge to many of his impersonations and interests.

 St. Mary’s Academy

-My experiences in theatre, in my role as Shakespeare, and in the classroom were of particular interest to St. Mary’s Academy in Denver, CO.
-I became a teacher there in 1995, teaching grades one through eight every day.
-Our association was a happy one for eleven years.
-I had an opportunity to further refine classroom work while teaching Speech, Debate, and Oral Interpretation as well as Drama.
-I continued my external impersonation work throughout this period of time.
+Chuck’s experiences in theatre, in his role as Shakespeare, and in the classroom were of particular interest to St. Mary’s Academy in Denver, CO.
+He became a teacher there in 1995, teaching grades one through eight every day.
+The association was a happy one for eleven years.
+He had an opportunity to further refine classroom work while teaching Speech, Debate, and Oral Interpretation as well as Drama.
+Chuck continued his external impersonation work throughout this period of time.

-The result of all this activity has been the development of a service to the community, which the University of Colorado recognized by awarding me its medal for outstanding accomplishment and service in the year 2000.
+The result of all the activity was the development of a service to the community, which the University of Colorado recognized by awarding Chuck a medal for outstanding accomplishment and service in the year 2000.

-In 2011 grateful visitors to ‘Will on the Green’ in front of Hellems contributed to Shakespeare’s Globe Theatre in London in my name.
-Now Will (as I style his signature for autographs) and I have our signatures on a brass plate on a retaining wall at that theatre with other theatre notables.
-In the Globe seasons of 2013, 2017, 2019 I was able to view it.
-My gratitude knows no bounds.
+In 2011 grateful visitors to ‘Will on the Green’ in front of Hellems contributed to Shakespeare’s Globe Theatre in London in his name.
+Now Will (as he styled his signature for autographs) and Chuck have signatures on a brass plate on a retaining wall at that theatre with other theatre notables.
+In the Globe seasons of 2013, 2017, 2019 Chuck was able to view it.
+His gratitude knew no bounds.

 Theatre Resume